 Ankle strap sandals: Airy shoes that let your feet breathe will be your friend in the summer heat.
 Pack a pair that can be used for dressy occasions but also include a practical pair (like those pictured in my What to Wear at the Beach guide) for days when you plan to do more walking.

-Sun hat: Sun hats are not only practical, but add extra flair to any outfit.
-Keep the sun out of your eyes, your face protected against sunburn and dress up your day-to-day look.
+Sun hat: Sun hats are not only practical but add an extra flair to any outfit.
+Keep the sun out of your eyes, your face protected against sunburn, and dress up your day-to-day look.

 Essie ‘Love Sheen’: Don’t forget to add a splash of color to your summer style in Morocco.
 Vibrant nail polish can go a long way in adding a fashion statement to any look.
 If you are like me, and love cute nails, but don’t always love applying the color yourself, add a pedicure to your “must-have Morocco travel experiences”.
 Seriously, spend a day doing nothing but spa treatments – it’s the ultimate pampering experience.

-Vince Camuto crossbody (on sale!): Cross-body purses are a must in Morocco.
+Vince Camuto crossbody: Cross-body purses are a must in Morocco.
 Not only are they a practical size for hauling around all day, but you can easily keep them close to your body in busy city markets.
 Additional features I love about this purse are the zipper for extra security and the versatility of using it for daily adventures and a dressy night out in Morocco.

-Michael Kors Watch (major sale!): Don’t miss the train or bus or more importantly your dinner reservations because you lost track of time!
-It’s easy to do in a new country, as the day to day flow can be so different than at home.
+Michael Kors Watch: Don’t miss the train or bus or more importantly your dinner reservations because you lost track of time!
+It’s easy to do in a new country, as the day-to-day flow can be so different than at home.
 A watch is one of the essential pieces to pack when traveling to any destination.